divijghose/firedrake/Firedrake-meeting-2022-05-19.md

 * Robust dropping of all zeros for DG matrices is difficult, maybe we could do it with a preconditioner

 ## Merge PRs
+* vertex only mesh for periodic mesh fix
+* strong BCs for SCPC

 ## Date of next meetings